SamuelRiveraC/SamuelRiveraC/README.md

 <p>
 I am a Computer Systems Engineer working as a Freelancer since 2017.
 I've been working remotely with small businesses around the US, Europe, and South America.
 Since I've always worked remotely, I'm a very organized, autonomous, and self-motivated person to accomplish my tasks, especially because I'm passionate about creating practical solutions through designing user interfaces and coding.
 Also, I had to develop a lot of skills related to sales, customer service, business management, digital marketing, and more.

-My favorites technologies are WordPress, Laravel and, its JS cousin Adonis; Gatsby, and React and Vue (these pairs do the same but I love both).
+My favorites technologies are WordPress, Laravel and, its JS cousin Adonis; Gatsby, React and Vue (these two do the same but I like them both).
 For a full list of technologies I know, you should visit my portfolio :)

 When I'm not developing and building things, you can find me on Youtube learning, training at the gym <s>Damn you COVID lol</s>, learning languages, watching anime, playing videogames, or worldbuilding my power fantasies 😂.
 </p>